beginner-corp/policy/begin-privacy-policy.md

 ## Disclosure of Data in Certain Transactions
 In some cases, we may choose to sell our assets.
 In these types of transactions, user information is typically one of the business assets that is transferred.
-You acknowledge that such transfers may occur, and that any acquirer of Small Wins may continue to use your Data as set forth in this Privacy Policy.
+You acknowledge that such transfers may occur, and that any acquirer of Beginner Corp. may continue to use your Data as set forth in this Privacy Policy.

 # Security of Customer Data
-The Customer Data we collect is securely stored within our database, and we use standard, industry-wide practices such as firewalls, encryption, and end-to-end encryption for protecting your information.
+The Customer Data we collect is securely stored within our database, and we have implemented standard, industry-wide practices such as firewalls, encryption, and end-to-end encryption for protecting your information.
 However, as effective as encryption technology is, no security system is impenetrable.
 For more information, please refer to our Security Policy.

+It is your responsibility to make sure that your personal information is accurate and that your password(s) and account registration information are secure and not shared with third parties.

+Unfortunately, the transmission of information via the internet is not completely secure.
+Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our Website.
+Any transmission of personal information is at your own risk.
+We are not responsible for circumvention of any privacy settings or security measures contained on the Website.

+Accessing and Correcting Your Information

+You may send us an email at [INSERT EMAIL ADDRESS OR LINK] to request access to, correct, or delete any Customer Data that you have provided to us.
+We may not accommodate a request to change information if we believe the change would violate any law or legal requirements or cause the information to be incorrect.

+Notice to California Residents

+	Your California Privacy Rights

+California Civil Code Section § 1798.83 permits users of our Website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+To make such a request, please send an email to [EMAIL ADDRESS].
+For all requests, you must put the statement “Your California Privacy Rights” in the body of your request, as well as your name, street address, city, state, and zip code.
+In the body of your request, please provide enough information for us to determine if this applies to you.
+You need to attest to the fact that you are a California resident and provide a current California address for our response.
+Please note that we will not accept requests via the telephone, mail, or by facsimile, and we are not responsible for notices that are not labeled or sent properly, or that do not have complete information.

+How We Respond to Do Not Track Signals for California Residents

+California Business & Professions Code Section 22575(b) (as amended effective January 1, 2014) provides that California residents are entitled to know how we respond to “Do Not Track” browser settings.
+We do not currently take actions to respond to Do Not Track signals because a uniform technological standard has not yet been developed.
+We continue to review new technologies and may adopt a standard once one is created.

 ## Questions or Comments Regarding this Privacy Policy